-15/6 Becraft Farm, 28500 Ridge Road
+15/6 Becraft Farm, 28500 Ridge Road (Removed from the Locotional Atlas by the Planning Board)

 When surveyed in 1973, the Becraft Farm included a two-story log dwelling house and a prominent bank barn.
 Neither of these structures is now standing.
 A recently constructed house stands on the foundations of the original.
-The walls of the bank barn foundation stand south of the house along the entrance drive.
+The walls of the bank barn foundation stand south of the house along the entronce drive.
 Still standing is a corn crib resting on stone piers, and a small front gable structure north of the bank barn foundation.
 The farm was owned by the Becraft family from 1855 to 1966.

-Bank barn, right, no longer standing
+Log house, no longer standing